chanakaeshan/recoil/README.md

 ## Documentation

-For detailed documentation, usage examples, and API references, please refer to the [official documentation](https://github.com/chanakaeshan/recoil/wiki).
+For detailed documentation, usage examples, and API references, please take a look at the [official documentation](https://github.com/chanakaeshan/recoil/wiki).

 ## Contributing